ipspace/blog/content/posts/2025/06/cumulus-linux-gone.md

 And what is [NVIDIA AIR](https://docs.nvidia.com/networking-ethernet-software/nvidia-air/)?
 <!--more-->
 > NVIDIA Air is a cloud-hosted, data center simulation platform that behaves like a real-world production environment.
 Use NVIDIA Air to create a digital twin of your IT infrastructure.

+{{<note update>}}
+**Update 2026-03-29**: One of my readers sent me an email claiming that "*NVIDIA has decided to 'publish' Cumulus VX images again.
+The newer images (released after their 'We don't release VX images anymore') are only accessible with a support contract.*"

+That would make them even worse than Cisco (most other vendors offer easier-to-access images, and even Cisco lets you download NXOS without a support contract).
+Why am I not surprised?
+{{</note>}}

 Why would one want to use it?
 The only reason I can find is the [ASIC emulation](https://www.nvidia.com/en-us/networking/ethernet-switching/air/#features):